Humanitarian response for the Middle East

 • Clothing, especially as winter approaches.

-• Basic necessities: clothes, blankets, mattresses, and pillows.
+• Blankets, mattresses, and pillows.

-• Protection services: psychosocial first aid (PFA).
+• Psychosocial first aid (PFA).

 Psychological first aid training

 In times of distress and crisis, providing psychological first aid (PFA) is important.
 At our Dorcas community centre in Batroûn, volunteers are trained to provide PFA to affected population staying in collective shelters.
-FPA reduces the initial distress caused by traumatic events.
+PFA reduces the initial distress caused by traumatic events.
 It also includes recreational activities.

 Supporting migrants

 Dorcas, in partnership with Migration for Services and Development (MSD), is providing vital support to migrants fleeing the escalating conflict in South Lebanon.
 Many arriving at our shelters are in urgent need of clothing, particularly for women, pregnant women, and children.
-Initially abandoned during the crisis, many migrant workers sought refuge along the shoreline.
-Dorcas and MSD have successfully coordinated the safe evacuation of these workers and their families from the conflict zones.

 Valuable partners

-In Lebanon, Dorcas has a good network of reliable partners and churches that we colaborate with.
+In Lebanon, Dorcas has a good network of reliable partners and churches that we collaborate with.
 With so many internally displaced in need of shelter and emergency assistance at the same time, this cooperation is extra valuable for Dorcas' country team in Lebanon.
-We provide food, and hot meals where possible, and basic items such as soap, diapers and toilet paper.
-We have set up seven shelters to receive people who have fled violence.

 Response in full swing

-Dorcas Lebanon distributed hot meals in Beirut today.
-We offer shelter to IDPs in one of the seven shelters we have now set up.
-We are also continuing to look for more places to provide people shelter.
-Country Director Najla: ‘Here in the neighbourhood, a school was empty and not being used.
+Country Director Najla: 'Here in the neighbourhood, a school was empty and not being used.
 We asked if we could use it as a shelter.
 This way we look for suitable locations every day.'
 Dorcas supports in the capital Beirut, and in Aley and Batroûn.
 More than half a million people are internally displaced in Lebanon.
-Families, old people, children, all looking for save shelter.
-We are committed to that every day.
+Families, old people, children, all looking for safety.

 Personal column CEO: Silent

-September 26, 2024
+First response: September 2024

-People who fled the violence in southern Lebanon are offered sheltered in Beirut.
+People who fled the violence in southern Lebanon are offered shelter in Beirut.
 After the violent attacks in recent days, people are in urgent distress.
 They are leaving their homes in search of a safe place.
 But there are fewer and fewer safe places in the country.
 Tens of thousands of people from the south are internally displaced.
-In Beirut, Dorcas supports with shelter and basic necessities such as water, blankets, a safe place to stay, and psychological first aid.
-Dorcas also started emergency assistance in other locations in Lebanon, such as Aley and Batroûn.

 'In this critical time, Dorcas is providing urgent support to internally displaced persons (IDPs).
 Our team is on the ground assessing needs and coordinating the distribution of essential items, including blankets, mattresses, hygiene supplies, food, and medical kits.
 We also plan to offer psychological first aid and ongoing psychosocial support through community centres and schools.'